 Be A Good Leader

-Technically proficient
+Technically Proficient

-Cultivate a fun and relaxed environment
+Cultivate a Fun and Relaxed Environment

 Be Organized

-An organized boat skipper is probably to have an established boat that in turn is going to likely be properly-maintained, safe, and will instill trust in the crew.
-A good and organized skipper is going to have enough stores on board and ensure the crew understands what they require to know.
+A good and organized skipper will have enough supplies on board and ensure the crew understands what they need to know.
 Standard procedures and standing orders will be steady and appreciated by all.
-Organized skipper assists alleviate confusion and anxiety in the crew minus driving them insane with his marginal obsessive-compulsive disorder.

 Keen on Safety

-Skippers in other Aspects of Life
+Skippers in Other Aspects of Life

 Becoming a Skipper